Menu

 We highly recommend that your child also wears waterproof clothing such as overalls or separate waterproof coat and trousers.
 As a school, we have a class set of waterproof coats and trousers for every child within Nursery and Reception to wear and use for their session.
 Alternatively, you can provide your own waterproofs but this is not compulsory.

-Below is a link to the Forest School Risk Assessment.
+Below is a link to the Forest School Policy & Risk Assessment.
 Please take a look

 Top